AskdataHQ/Pi-Day-HackParty-2021/README.md

 --data-urlencode 'username={{youremail}}' \
 --data-urlencode 'password={{yourpassword}}'`

-WARN : If you don't Askdata password or your regisrterd using Social login, you must reset the password and request a new one.
+:warning: **If you don't Askdata password or your regisrterd using Social login**: You must reset the password and request a new one!

 ## Select Workspace "pi_day"
 Use the API for switching workspace.
 Include your user token. <br />